top of page

 Jessica Jones Season 1

 A contemporary noir where the hardboiled gumshoe is the feme fatale on the trail of her own abuser.
-The lightening in a bottle casting of Daredevil's pro & antagonist strikes again.
-Ritter & Tennant's exploration of trauma elevate the cat & mouse plot.
+The lightening in a bottle casting of Daredevil's pro and antagonist strikes again.
+Krysten Ritter and David Tennant's performances elevate a cat and mouse plot.

 Premiere: Nov 20, 2015